vyshui/vyshui/README.md

 CODSOFT-INTERNSHIP
        I have completwd tasks given for my internship as a web developer in codsoft.
-I hope it will be useful for you (Level 1)
+I hope it will be useful for you.

+(Level 1)

 Task 1:- LANDING PAGE A landing page is an ideal web development project for beginners.
 It requires basic knowledge of HTML and CSS.